 of Thanking You

-Not only will your $25 donation get you a mention in the program for our annual Senior Awards Banquet in spring, a student can also use this to buy a 10 pack of coupon tickets on the Tokyo Metro or about a week's worth of coffee and croissant for breakfast in Madrid.
+Not only will your $25 donation get you a mention in the program for our annual Senior Awards Banquet in spring, but it could also purchase a ten pack of coupon tickets on the Tokyo Metro or about a week's worth of coffee and croissant for breakfast in Madrid.

-Not only will your $50 donation get you a mention in the program for our annual Senior Awards Banquet in spring, a student can also use this to buy a roundtrip train ticket from Caen to Paris or about two nights in a hostel in Berlin.
+Not only will your $50 donation get you a mention in the program for our annual Senior Awards Banquet in spring, but it could also buy a roundtrip train ticket from Caen to Paris or about two nights in a hostel in Berlin.

-Not only will your $250 donation get you a mention in the program for our annual Senior Awards Banquet in spring, it will cover the average costs of local transportation, books and supplies for a student studying in León, Spain or passport and visa to study in Quito, Ecuador.
+Not only will your $250 donation get you a mention in the program for our annual Senior Awards Banquet in spring, but it could cover the average costs of local transportation, books and supplies in León, Spain or passport and visa to study in Quito, Ecuador.

-Not only will your $500 donation get you a mention in the program for our annual Senior Awards Banquet in spring, it will cover most of the costs for local transportation during a semester a Nanzan University in Japan or personal expenses during a summer program in Munich, Germany.
+Not only will your $500 donation get you a mention in the program for our annual Senior Awards Banquet in spring, but it could also cover most of the costs for local transportation during a semester a Nanzan University in Japan or personal expenses during a summer program in Munich, Germany.